 Being the year of getting shit done, I need to write again.
 That feels right.
 Apparently, these days, if you write, you do it on a blog for others to read, and that’s craziness.
 But I’m being open, since I don’t even know what I’m going to write about.
 One day, the “This is me” blog came blasting out of my head on my way back from my morning gig of chauffeuring children, and suddenly I’m writing, again.

 Here’s where it gets hard, though.
-Not long after just beginning, I wake-up in the middle of the night, and my bulimia story, from illness to recovery, is playing out in my head.
+Not long after just beginning, I wake-up in the middle of the night, and my bulimia story is playing out in my head.
 As much as I want to go back to sleep, I can’t stop narrating it.
 After 2 hours of tossing and turning, I get up and reluctantly grab pen and paper.
 I don’t know that I can post all of this.
 I don’t know why it’s coming out now.
 It was a lifetime ago.
 Do I really have to tell this?
 Can I tell this?
 Is it right to tell this?

 Later, I look at the different pieces of the story, and I still can’t answer those questions.
 As the days and weeks go by after that night, I just feel more and more nudging to take up this “shit.”